Kris Bryant Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The pitching staff for the Astros has a collective 9.4 K/9, the sixth-best in the league.

-- The Astros' 3.77 team ERA ranks fourth across all league pitching staffs.
+- The Astros have a 3.78 team ERA that ranks third across all MLB pitching staffs.

-- Astros pitchers combine to rank 16th in baseball in home runs surrendered (108 total, 1.1 per game).
+- Astros pitchers combine to allow 110 total home runs at a clip of 1.2 per game (to rank 16th in the league).

+- Bielak gets the start for the Astros, his 11th of the season.
+He is 4-5 with a 3.79 ERA and 46 strikeouts in 59 1/3 innings pitched.

-- In his last time out on Saturday, July 8, the right-hander went three innings against the Seattle Mariners, giving up five earned runs while surrendering eight hits.
+- His most recent appearance came on Sunday, July 9 against the Seattle Mariners, when the righty tossed five innings, surrendering two earned runs while allowing four hits.

+- In 11 games this season, the 27-year-old has a 3.79 ERA and 7 strikeouts per nine innings, while allowing a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.